Japanese curry: Early Japanese curry

-Curry was introduced to Japan during the Meiji era (1868–1912).
+Curry first appeared in Japanese cookbooks in 1872 during Japan's Meiji period, most likely having been introduced by the British Royal Navy with the spice mix called curry powder.
 At the time, the Indian subcontinent was under British colonial rule.
-It is most likely that the British introduced the spice mix called curry powder to Japan via the countries' respective navies.
+The Imperial Japanese Navy then adapted the dish, substituting bread with rice and thickening the curry with flour to prevent spilling while at sea.
 It was classified as yōshoku (Western style food) since it came from the West.
-The word curry was probably adopted into the Japanese language as karē in the late 1860s, when Japan was forced to abandon its isolation (sakoku) and came into contact with the British Empire.
-By the 1870s, curry began to be served in Japan.
+By 1877, curry appeared on the menu of Seiyoken, a Tokyo restaurant.

 Curry is commonly eaten as a rice dish in Japan, karē raisu (curry rice).
-The oldest Japanese mention of a dish called raisu karē (literally 'rice curry')—but as the misspelt taisu karē—is in cookbooks from 1872.
-It was also described in an 1872 report, according to which foreign experts ate this at the Tokyo branch of the Hokkaidō prefectural government.
-However, the word was popularized by American professor William S. Clark who was employed at the Sapporo Agricultural College (now Hokkaido University) in 1877.
-For 1873, there was a dish called curry rice on the menu of the Imperial Japanese Army Military Academy.
+The oldest Japanese mention of a dish called raisu karī (literally 'rice curry') appeared in cookbooks from 1872, but the karī in the name changed to karē around the turn of the 20th century.
+It was also described in an 1872 report, according to which foreign experts ate curry at the Tokyo branch of the Hokkaidō prefectural government.
+The word was popularized by American professor William S. Clark who was employed at the Sapporo Agricultural College (now Hokkaido University) in 1877.
+However, in 1873, there was a dish called curry rice on the menu of the Imperial Japanese Army Military Academy, so the word did not originate from Clark.

 During the Meiji era (1868–1912), curry was still perceived in the private sector as a luxury cuisine for the wealthy, available only in high-end yōshoku specialty restaurants.
-Since its introduction it was reinvented with ingredients from Japanese cuisine to make it suitable for Japanese tastes.
+Since its introduction, it was reinvented with ingredients from Japanese cuisine to make it suitable for Japanese tastes.